applitools/eyes-cypress/README.md

 ## Setting a timeout

-At the end of the test run, Eyes.Cypress will wait for the results of all visual tests.
+At the end of the test run, Eyes-Cypress will wait for the results of all visual tests.
 There's a default timeout of 2 minutes between the end of the test run and the end of the visual tests (although it should not take so long normally!).

 It's possible to change that default by setting the configuration variable `eyesTimeout`, in one of the varios ways to configure Cypress, as described in the [Cypress plugins documentation](https://docs.cypress.io/guides/references/configuration.html).